Unit VIII. Healing the Soul

 Inner-body is the link between form and essential identification, the threshold

-it take strong presence to maintain conscious immortality.
-Time or
+because it take strong presence to maintain conscious immortality.

 Almaas works with the wounds and the Hole using a process of deep self-inquiry

-He describes nine Holy Ideas based on the Enneagram that are associated
+heritage.
+He describes nine Holy Ideas based on the Enneagram that

-with the delusions of the ego when they are distorted.
-These Holy
+are associated with the delusions of the ego when they are distorted.

-Ideas describe reality objectively, and Almaas’s work centers around recovering
+These Holy Ideas describe reality objectively, and Almaas’s work centers

-an objective structure of reality for the soul and ego relationship.
+around recovering an objective structure of reality for the soul and ego

-Doing this requires a certain amount of ego destructuring because the unrealistic
+relationship.
+Doing this requires a certain amount of ego destructuring

 Exercise: Working with the Holy Ideas